We hold events that aim to:

 d.
 Support other pollinator efforts that exist in Greenfield and beyond, and pollinator-related legislation.

 e.
 Beautify Greenfield and improve community and quality of life.

 Our highest priority is to address the climate and biodiversity crisis and to inspire and empower people to act.
 By promoting the building of pollinator gardens, we are supporting insects and other wildlife (biodiversity overall), and removing climate change emissions from our environment.

 Dr. Jeffrey Glassberg, president and founder of the North American Butterfly Association says that “ butterflies are like the canary in the coal mine when it comes to our ecosystem.
 A healthy butterfly population speaks volumes for the overall health of the local environment.”
 In fact, if insect populations collapsed, life as we know it would not exist.

 Locally there are also many volunteer gardening groups working in Greenfield to beautify and expand pollinator corridors.
-Ongoing projects include Greenfield’s Energy Park and the John Zon Community Center, as well as many people who are creating pollinator habitat in their own backyards!
+Ongoing projects include Greenfield’s Energy Park, the John Zon Community Center pollinator garden, and beautification on Fiske Ave in front of Mesa Verde.
+There are also many people who are creating pollinator habitat in their own backyards!
 Please join the effort!

 Greening Greenfield’s Planting for Pollinators! campaign is a member of the Western Massachusetts Pollinators Networks. https://www.wmassbees.org